 2. The Member State shall have two months to agree to the amount to be decommitted or to submit its observations.

-3. By 30 June, the Member State shall submit to the Commission a revised financing plan reflecting, for the calendar year concerned, the reduced amount of support over one or more priorities of the programme.
+3. By 30 June, the Member State shall submit to the Commission an amended financing plan reflecting, for the calendar year concerned, the reduced amount of support over one or more priorities of the programme.
 For programmes supported by more than one Fund, the amount of support shall be reduced by Fund proportionately to the amounts concerned by the decommitment that had not been used in the calendar year concerned.

-In the absence of such submission, the Commission shall revise the financing plan by reducing the contribution from the Funds for the calendar year concerned.
+In the absence of such a submission, the Commission shall amend the financing plan by reducing the contribution from the Funds for the calendar year concerned.
 That reduction shall be allocated to each priority proportionately to the amounts concerned by the decommitment that had not been used in the calendar year concerned.

-4. The Commission shall amend the decision approving the programme no later than 31 October.
+4. The Commission shall amend the programme no later than 31 October.

 TITLE VIII FINANCIAL FRAMEWORK